DataCueCo/datacue-help/docs/guide/notifications.md

 ```

 ::: tip
-You customize the class names as you like if you want to do any further design customizations.
+Are you a developer?
+You can customize the class names as you like, if you want to do any further design customizations.
 :::